winhowes/AuthTranslator/docs/config.md

-# `config.yaml` Basics
+# config.yaml at a glance

-Each integration block tells AuthTranslator where to forward requests and how to authenticate both incoming and outgoing traffic.
+Each **integration** block tells AuthTranslator where to send traffic and how to translate credentials on the way in _and_ out.

 ```yaml
 integrations: